List of New Zealand Test cricket records: Most career dismissals

 A wicket-keeper can be credited with the dismissal of a batsman in two ways, caught or stumped.
 A fair catch is taken when the ball is caught fully within the field of play without it bouncing after the ball has touched the striker's bat or glove holding the bat, while a stumping occurs when the wicket-keeper puts down the wicket while the batsman is out of his ground and not attempting a run.

 New Zealand's BJ Watling is the highest New Zealander in taking most dismissals in Test cricket as a designated wicket-keeper.

 Most career catches

 Watling is seventh in taking most catches in Test cricket as a designated wicket-keeper.

 Most career stumpings

 Bert Oldfield, Australia's fifth-most capped wicket-keeper, holds the record for the most stumpings in Test cricket with 52.
-New Zealand wicket-keeper Brendon McCullum is equal 43rd on 11.
+New Zealand wicket-keeper Tom Blundell is equal 26th on 16.